International Council for Traditions of Music and Dance

 ICTMD Pre-Conference Symposium, Online, 27–28 September

-Healing, Health and Wellbeing: Indigenous Perspectives on Music and Dance.
-This short pre-conference symposium will be held fully online on 27-28 September 2024 (Atlantic Daylight Day/Time) and as advance sessions to the upcoming 48th ICTMD World Conference in Wellington, New Zealand.
-Engaging with the conference theme of Indigenous Music and Dance, the pre-conference symposium will focus on Healing, Health, and Wellbeing: Indigenous Perspectives on Music and Dance.
-The symposium will feature presentations by music and dance practitioners from Unama’ki (First Nations Canada), Taiwan, South Africa, Australia, and Aotearoa New Zealand.
-The symposium is organized by the 2025 programme committee co-chairs Marcia Ostashewski and Kirsty Gillespie, and the chair of local arrangements Brian Diettrich.
-The Centre for Sound Communities (Cape Breton University) will host the symposium for ICTMD on Zoom.
-All ICTMD members and those who are participating in the 2025 World Conference are welcome and encouraged to attend.
+This short pre-conference symposium was held fully online on 27-28 September 2024 as advance sessions to the upcoming 48th ICTMD World Conference in Wellington, New Zealand.
+Engaging with the conference theme of Indigenous Music and Dance, the pre-conference symposium focused on Healing, Health, and Wellbeing: Indigenous Perspectives on Music and Dance.
+The symposium featured presentations by music and dance practitioners from Unama’ki (First Nations Canada), Taiwan, South Africa, Australia, and Aotearoa New Zealand.
+The symposium was organized by the 2025 Programme Committee Co-Chairs, Marcia Ostashewski and Kirsty Gillespie, and the Chair of the Local Arrangements Committee, Brian Diettrich.
+The Centre for Sound Communities (Cape Breton University) hosted the symposium for ICTMD on Zoom.

-On the last day of the symposium, members of the ICTMD Prize Committee will announce the winners of the 2024 ICTMD Prizes.
+On the last day of the symposium, members of the ICTMD Executive Board Committee for Prizes announced the winners of the 2024 ICTMD Prizes.

 (Chinese translation)